thomcorah/dmu-multimedia/md/What-Is-HTML-lab.md

 # What is HTML?

+HTML is the language of the web, used to write web pages.
+But what does it do and how do we write it?

+<iframe src="https://dmureplay.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=8354f78b-9289-402e-968f-ac3d010d215c&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 ## Webpages Have Contents

 Look at any webpage and it'll likely have a variety of different types of content.
 There might be headings, paragraphs, images, audio, video, lists, or figures.